geops/website/content/job/pojob/index.en.md

 ---
 title: Product Owner for IT Solutions in Public Transport
-summary: Do you want to design pioneering IT solutions for public transport and new forms of mobility?
-Are you enthusiastic about modern technologies, the use of which you can control in coordination with your team and the customer?
-  Would you like to get involved in ensuring the success of our products and services?
-Then we have the right place for you.
+summary: "Do you want to design pioneering IT solutions for public transport and new forms of mobility?
+Are you enthusiastic about modern technologies?
+Would you like to ensure the success of our products abd services? "
 slug: pojob
 created: 2021-05-13
 ---